Libera-Chat/libera-chat.github.io/content/_posts/2021-06-30-one-month-of-libera-chat.md

 ---
 title: One month of Libera Chat
 author: Fuchs
+excerpt: The state of the network after one month of operation.
 ---

 Whew - what a month (and a couple of days).